-There are dedicated (i.e. pricier) indoor cycling caps on the market, but in reality a classic cotton cap will help prevent sweat dripping into your eyes.
+There are dedicated (i.e. pricier) indoor cycling caps on the market, but in reality a standard, classic cotton cap will help prevent sweat dripping into your eyes just as well.

 Why more trainers don’t come boxed with riser blocks, we’ll never know… LifeLine

 For some unknown reason, most trainers on the market don’t come with a front wheel riser block.
-You’ll soon realise you need one if you don’t level your bike out, as you’ll feel like you’re constantly sliding forward on your saddle while simultaneously putting a lot more weight than normal on your hands and wrists.
+If your trainer needs one you’ll soon realise because you’ll feel like you’re constantly sliding forward on your saddle while simultaneously putting a lot more weight than normal on your hands and wrists.